waltr21/343/history-and-architecture/PITCHME.md

 Also had many poorly designed constructs (although it was the first for some which should be considered).

 Was used somewhat in the 70s then sort of died.
+Was still in the 50-100 languages section from TIOBE index as of Fall 2017.
 ---
 ```PL/I
 /* PL/I PROGRAM EXAMPLE